lawsberryPi/coding-challenge/README.md

 ###	Description of the problem and solution.
 * This problem is a typical CRUD problem, user can manage their referral links using this portal easily.
-  -The api need to be able to handle HTTP GET, POST and DELETE requests.
+  **The api need to be able to handle HTTP GET, POST and DELETE requests.
   -The front end should be intuitive, responsive and be able to perform table sorting.
   -The back end should be able to handle create, read, update and delete operations.